bhattlab/phanta/README.md

 **Script Two**

-`post_pipeline_scripts/sum_corrected_relab_to_higher_level.py` is a Python script that can be used to sum up the species-level, genome length-corrected relative abundances provided in `final_merged_outputs/corrected_relative_abundance.txt` to a higher taxonomic level of interest (e.g., genus, superkingdom).
+`post_pipeline_scripts/sum_corrected_relab_to_higher_level.py` is a Python script that can be used to sum up the species-level, genome length-corrected relative abundances provided in `final_merged_outputs/relative_taxonomic_abundance.txt` to a higher taxonomic level of interest (e.g., genus, superkingdom).

 The necessary command-line arguments to the script are, in order:
 1. Full path to the downloaded database of genomes
-2. Full path to `final_merged_outputs/corrected_relative_abundance.txt`
+2. Full path to `final_merged_outputs/relative_taxonomic_abundance.txt`
 3. Full path of desired output file, including the desired file name
 4. Taxonomic level of interest

 ### Collapse Viral Abundances by Predicted Host
-`post_pipeline_scripts/collapse_viral_abundances_by_host.py` is script that calculates host abundance;
+`post_pipeline_scripts/collapse_viral_abundances_by_host.py` is script that collapses viral abundances in each sample by predicted host.

 Expected arguments are:
 1. merged abundance file generated by Phanta (e.g., `final_merged_outputs/counts.txt`)
 2. host assignment file (provided with the default database at `/database/host_prediction_to_genus.tsv`). *Note:* the host assignment file has two columns: 1) taxonomy ID of viral species, 2) predicted lineage of host genus, in the following format: d_Bacteria;p_Proteobacteria;c_Gammaproteobacteria;o_Enterobacterales;f_Enterobacteriaceae;g_Escherichia
 3. full desired path to output file (including file name)

-Essentially, the script collapses the viral abundances in the input merged abundance file by predicted host genus.
+As of preprint posting, the script collapses the viral abundances in the input merged abundance file by predicted host genus.
 So, the output file is a table where predicted host genera are rows, columns are samples, and each cell provides the abundance of viruses with a particular predicted host genus in a particular sample.

 Usage: